terraform-community-modules/tf_aws_lambda_scheduled/README.md

 - `handler` - the entrypoint into your Lambda function, in the form of `filename.function_name`
 - `schedule_expression` - a [valid rate or cron expression](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html)
 - `iam_policy_document` - a valid IAM policy document used for the Lambda's [execution role](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)
+- `timeout` - (optional) the amount of time your Lambda Function has to run in seconds.
+Defaults to 3.
+See [Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)
 - `enabled` - boolean expression.
 If false, the lambda function and the cloudwatch schedule are not set.
 Defaults to `true`.

 Usage